Sergey-Maxim0v/starter-vite-ts-nunj/README.md

 │   ├── extends                  # njk page templates
 │   ├── pages                    # HTML/njk page files
 │   ├── scripts                  # Typescript files of your project
+│   │   ├── constants            # Constants for scripts
+│   │   ├── modules              # Logic files for the app elements
+│   │   ├── types                # Types for scripts
+│   │   ├── utils                # Utility functions
+│   │   ├── app.ts               # Script for all pages
+│   │   ├── head-scripts.ts      # Imports of styles and other scripts for HTML Head
+│   │   ├── vite.ts              # Script for page Vite
 │   ├── styles                   # SCSS/CSS styles for your project
 │   │   ├── pages                # SCSS styles for pages
 │   │   ├── global.scss          # Global styles